 When I take the control away from him, my eyes roll to the back of my head, and the body becomes limp for a moment.
 I’m feeling as if I were sliding through goo filled with pubes.

 “There’s no Jokin here any longer,” I mumble, showering them with spittle as my lips twitch.
 “Only the devil.”

 The two ghost hunters scream.
-For a moment it feels as if they’ll scramble to their feet and run away, but they seem to fear that the moment they turn around I’m going to leap onto them.
+I’m sure they’ll scramble to their feet and run away, but they seem to fear that the moment they turn around, I’m going to pounce on them.

 The other two ghost hunters are talking to me when I turn towards them again.
 I haven’t paid attention to what they were saying.

 “Hey, I was kidding about being the devil,” I say while drooling.
 “Typical ghost joke.
 You must be new at this, huh?”